-The core domestic workforce of Salzgitter Group companies headquartered in Germany increased marginally in 2018 by comparison with the previous year (2017: 19,036) and stood at 19,144 at the end of 2018.
+The core workforce of Group companies based in Germany decreased slightly in 2019 by comparison with the previous year (2018: 19,144) and stood at 18,926 at the end of 2019.
+Standing at 81%, the majority of employees of the Salzgitter Group work in Germany.
+A further number of roughly 8% are employed in other EU countries and around 11% of our workforce in facilities outside the EU.

 The following table shows the split by gender and employee category: